top of page

 Josh King:

-As accomplished as a domestic policy technocrat could be, had to prove his national security bonafide, which polls showed in the spring and summer of 1988, had Dukakis well behind Vice President Bush.
+As accomplished as a domestic policy technocrat could be, had to prove his national security bonafides, which polls showed in the spring and summer of 1988, had Dukakis well behind Vice President Bush.
 So as summer turned to fall, as campaigns often go, they talk about, Dusty, theme weeks, where every day of the week, the candidate is going to be consistently on message, talking about the theme.
 The theme of that week that started, I think, September 11th, that Monday, was going to be national security.

 Announcer: